waLLxAck/Binary-To-Decimal-Converter/README.md

 # Binary-to-decimal-Converter-
 It was a class project.
-I'd appreciate feedback!
-Thanks!